Code-the-Dream-School/python-200/lessons/11_cloud_ETL/02_build_pipeline.md

                 {"role": "user", "content": user_msg},
             ]
         )

         raw_label = response.choices[0].message.content.strip().lower()
         label = raw_label if raw_label in VALID_LABELS else "unknown"

         enriched.append({**record, "conditions": label})

         if (i + 1) % 6 == 0:
             print(f"  Classified {i + 1}/{len(records)} records")

     print(f"Transform complete: {len(enriched)} records enriched")
     return enriched
 ```

+There are several production-style patterns worth noticing here:

+* The task reshapes the data before processing it, making later logic simpler.
+* The prompt constrains the model output to a small set of expected labels.
+* The `"unknown"` fallback prevents one malformed response from crashing the entire pipeline.
+* Progress logs make long-running tasks easier to monitor in the Prefect UI.

 In a production environment with Azure OpenAI, swap `OpenAI` for `AzureOpenAI` using the two-line change from [Week 10, Lesson 3](../10_llm_pipelines/03_Azure_OpenAI.md).